ClickHouse/ClickHouse/docs/en/query_language/alter.md

 CLEAR COLUMN [IF EXISTS] name IN PARTITION partition_name
 ```

 Resets all data in a column for a specified partition.
+Read more about setting the partition name in a section [How to specify the partition expression](#alter-how-to-specify-part-expr).

 If the `IF EXISTS` clause is specified, the query won't return an error if the column doesn't exist.

 Example: